satansdeer/satansdeer.github.com/docs/seo/search-console-workflow.md

 Use Google Search Console as the source of truth for keyword decisions.

+If the property is still processing and there is no performance data yet, use:

+- `docs/seo/keyword-planner-workflow.md` for demand validation.
+- `docs/seo/social-content-opportunities.md` for YouTube/TikTok-backed content priorities.

 ## Exports

 Create two exports from **Performance > Search results**: